angular/angular/aio/content/guide/dependency-injection-in-action.md

 </code-example>

 The `factory` function returns the `localStorage` property that is attached to the browser window object.
 The `Inject` decorator is a constructor parameter used to specify a custom provider of a dependency.
-This custom provider can now be overridden during testing with a mock API of `localStorage` instead of interactive with real browser APIs.
+This custom provider can now be overridden during testing with a mock API of `localStorage` instead of interacting with real browser APIs.

 {@a skip}